 Removal of Ramp K during BR4 will result in the creation of open space on the berm beside Aramingo Avenue between Bermuda Street and Buckius Street.
 The new public space will be designed in coordination with the community to minimize the visual impact of the highway and serve community needs.

-A PennDOT owned triangle of land located at the corner of Thompson and Juniata streets provides an opportunity to provide additional landscaping and screening to a vacant lot abutting highway right-of-way.
-The vacant lot has received an interim of solution treatment of additional landscaping during BR0 to better screen the elevated highway ramps and maintenance yard behind the lot.
-The lot will then be used as a construction staging area during BR3, after which time a permanent landscaping and screening plan will be implemented with neighborhood input.
+A PennDOT-owned triangle of land located at the corner of Thompson and Juniata streets provides an opportunity to provide additional landscaping and screening to a vacant lot abutting highway right-of-way.
+The lot will be used as a construction staging area during BR3, after which time a permanent landscaping and screening plan will be implemented with neighborhood input.
+Additional neighborhood parking may also be considered.

 Demolition of Ramp K during BR4 will require temporary removal of the American Legion Memorial Site and monument currently located below the structure at Milnor Street and Aramingo Avenue.
 Coordination will occur with the American Legion to discuss monument removal, storage, and potential relocation.